-All three of us made it onto the Top Tourism Professionals on Twitter list.
+** All of us made it onto the Top Tourism Professionals on Twitter list.

-From David DuVal at Discover Prince William & Manasass, Virginia:
+** From David DuVal at Discover Prince William & Manassas, Virginia:

 “We’ve definitely seen a few of our partners increase their social activity since your training.”